hcschuetz/sphere-texturing/README.md

 [here](https://github.com/hcschuetz/octasphere/discussions/2).

-Finally, I am not too happy with the names I am using for the sine-based mapping and the mapping based on angular barycentric coordinates.
+Finally, I am not too happy with the names I am using for the sine-based mapping and the mapping based on spherical barycentric coordinates.
 Any ideas for better names?
 Please give your suggestions [here](https://github.com/hcschuetz/octasphere/discussions/1).